Constructionreview

-Home » Energy » Battery Storage » Cold Creek Solar+Storage to Add 430 MW of Clean Power to Texas Grid
+Home » Energy » Battery Storage » Cold Creek Solar+Storage Project: To Add 430 MW of Clean Power to Texas Grid

 Cold Creek Solar+Storage to Add 430 MW of Clean Power to Texas Grid

-Texas is set to add another significant new renewable project to its rapidly expanding power mix: Cold Creek Solar+Storage will span Schleicher and Tom Green counties, supplying 430 megawatts of solar backed by a 340-megawatt-hour battery system, feeding directly into the Electric Reliability Council of Texas (ERCOT) grid.
+Reported November 5, 2025 – Texas is set to add another significant new renewable project to its rapidly expanding power mix: Cold Creek Solar+Storage will span Schleicher and Tom Green counties, supplying 430 megawatts of solar backed by a 340-megawatt-hour battery system, feeding directly into the Electric Reliability Council of Texas (ERCOT) grid.
+Texas is also home to other renewable installations that are following a different end-route by not generating their power for the grid or data centers, but for industrial operations, like the Swift Air Solar complex project across Ector County.

 Bechtel is handling construction and engineering for project developer Doral Renewables.
 Work has started, with commercial operation targeted for 2028.
 Over 850,000 solar modules will be installed, while energy stored during the day will be dispatched during evening demand peaks.